kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

 To design your task invocation process use the execute-rest as a sub-process.

-See a usage example in `src/test/resources/test-process.bpmn` and `org.jbpm.contrib.bpm.TestFunctions`.
+See a usage example in `src/test/resources/test-process.bpmn` and `org.jbpm.contrib.longrest.bpm.TestFunctions`.